Import customs clearance

 What is the significance of the origin of goods in trade with Great Britain?

 A free trade agreement has been concluded between the EU and Great Britain.
 A bilateral free trade agreement allows certain goods to be imported without paying customs duties.
 In simple terms, goods produced in the EU can be imported duty-free into Great Britain if the conditions are met and observed.
 Conversely, goods produced in Great Britain can also be imported duty-free into the EU.
-In this context, one often stumbles over the term “preferential origin”.
+One often stumbles over the term “preferential origin” in this context.
 Companies must provide relevant evidence.
 This is usually done using so-called supplier declarations, which must be obtained annually from the manufacturer or trader.